embeddedmz/WFS/README.md

 Modified to add a cleanup function to remove routes added by the script on startup.
 The cleanup function (called wfs_stop) only works with deamon mode.

+Modified in this fork to automatically get the default gateway addresses of the interfaces.

 Design
 ======